egoist6/openhab-docs/quick_guide.md

 # Quick Guide

 This Quick Guide is aimed at new users.
-We are going to show you how to install openHAB, add a dimmable lightbulb and switch the light on by
+It will show you how to install openHAB, how to add a smart device (for a dimmable lightbulb) and how to switch on the light by
 - a press of a button on your mobile phone and
 - in an automated way by openHAB at the time when you go to bed.

-You will see how easy it is and you do not have to be a home automation or IT expert (and we assume that you know how to unzip files and what IP addresses are).
+You will see how easy it is and you do not have to be a home automation or IT expert (and we only assume that you know how to unzip files and what IP addresses are).

 [[toc]]